SumoLogic/sumologic-documentation/docs/send-data/kubernetes/best-practices.md

 1. Prepare `values.yaml` for Kube Prometheus Stack.
    - copy content of `kube-prometheus-stack` from [values.yaml][values.yaml], e.g., for Sumologic Kubernetes Collection v3.9 you need to copy [these][kube-prometheus-stack-3.9] lines
-   - remove configuration for images for Kube Prometheus Stack to use newer versions, e.g. for Sumologic Kubernetes Collection v3.9 you need to remove [tag][kube-state-metrics-tag] for kube-state-metrics
+   - remove configuration for images for Kube Prometheus Stack to use newer versions, e.g., for Sumologic Kubernetes Collection v3.9 you need to remove [tag][kube-state-metrics-tag] for kube-state-metrics
    - add your custom configuration
 1. Upgrade sumologic chart without Kube Prometheus Stack by adding the following configuration to your `values.yaml`:
    ```yaml